nwicki/SMGP-2021/assignment6/README.md

 Get the all_data folder from https://polybox.ethz.ch/index.php/s/lRKp9AjerxiQSzC
 Put all folders in the all_data.zip into the data folder (if you are confused, look at the gitignore)

-**To run the code:** please use our version of libigl.
-Also the app requires Boost filesystem to be installed in order to run.
+**To run the code:** Please use our version of libigl.
+Also, the app requires Boost filesystem to be installed in order to run.
+Refer to the boost website for installation instructions: https://www.boost.org/doc/libs/1_66_0/more/getting_started/unix-variants.html.
+On macOS, you can use Homebrew to install it.

 # Assignment 6 - Report